Veos-Digital/Presentations/algebraofgraphics/index.md

 <br>

 .container[
-A data visualizations framework makes possible the design of
+A data visualizations framework makes it possible to design

-- "power-user" UIs, targeted at data science departments, and
+- _power-user_ UIs, targeted at data science departments, and

-- simplified UIs, targeted at decision makers
+- _simplified_ UIs, targeted at decision makers
   - a means of distributing a custom analysis / ML technique.
 ]